 Our result establishes a tight bound of $\phi$ on the competitive ratio of {\BDPS} in the deterministic case, settling a long-standing open problem.
-There is still a number of intriguing open problems about online packet scheduling left that deserve further study.
+There is still a number of intriguing open problems about online packet scheduling that deserve further study.

 Of these open problems, the most prominent one is to establish tight bounds for randomized algorithms for {\BDPS}.
-The best know upper bound to date is $\e/(\e-1) \approx 1.582$~\cite{bartal_online_competitive_04,chin_weighted_throughput_06,bienkowski_randomized_algorithms_11,Jez13}.
+The best known upper bound to date is $\e/(\e-1) \approx 1.582$~\cite{bartal_online_competitive_04,chin_weighted_throughput_06,bienkowski_randomized_algorithms_11,Jez13}.
 This ratio is achieved by a memoryless algorithm and it holds even against an adaptive adversary.
 No better upper bound for the oblivious adversary is known.
-(In fact, against the oblivious adversary the same ratio can be attained for a more general problem of online vertex-weighted bipartite matching~\cite{AggarwalGKM11,DevanurJK13}.)
+(In fact, against the oblivious adversary, the same ratio can be attained for a more general problem of online vertex-weighted bipartite matching~\cite{AggarwalGKM11,DevanurJK13}.)
 The best lower bounds, to our knowledge, are $4/3\approx 1.333$~\cite{bienkowski_randomized_algorithms_11} against the adaptive adversary, and $1.25$~\cite{chin_partial_job_values_03} against the oblivious one, respectively.
 (Both lower bounds use $2$-bounded instances and are in fact tight for $2$-bounded instances.)
 Closing these gaps would provide insight into the power of randomization in packet scheduling.

-The determination of the packet to transmit needs to be made at speed matching the link's rate, so the running time and simplicity of the scheduling algorithm are important factors.
+In practical settings, the choice of the packet to transmit needs to be made at speed matching the link's rate, so the running time and simplicity of the scheduling algorithm are important factors.
 This motivates the study of \emph{memoryless} algorithms for {\BDPS}, as those algorithms tend to be easy to implement and fast.
 All known upper bounds for competitive randomized algorithms we are aware of are achieved by memoryless algorithms (see~\cite{goldwasser_survey_10}).
-For deterministic algorithms, the only one that beats ratio $2$ is the $1.893$-competitive algorithm in~\cite{englert_suppressed_packets_12}.
+For deterministic algorithms, the only memoryless one that beats ratio $2$ is the $1.893$-competitive algorithm in~\cite{englert_suppressed_packets_12}.
 The main question here is whether the ratio of $\phi$ can be achieved by a memoryless algorithm.